No. 15 Coastal Carolina uses defense to beat Jaguars 23-6 - WHIZ News

+Chadwell said his team was not as crisp as it has been in the past.
+Still, he’s grateful for the victory and continuing Coastal Carolina’s best-ever start in its short time in the Football Bowl Subdivison.

+“I told them that when they have their own kids, there’s no ugly baby,” Chadwell said.
+“It might’ve been ugly, but we celebrated it just as much.”

 McCall completed 16 of 23 passes including a 9-yard scoring pass to C.J.
-Marable as the Chanticleers (5-0 Sun Belt Conference) outgained the Jaguars (3-4, 2-2) by more than 100 yards, including 236 yards on the ground, and the defense recorded recorded five sacks.
+Marable as the Chanticleers (5-0 Sun Belt Conference) outgained the Jaguars (3-4, 2-2) by more than 100 yards and the defense recorded recorded five sacks.

 The Chants entered Saturday’s game with an 11-6 advantage in turnover margin to rank 21st in the nation, and a nearly 10-minute advantage in time of possession to rank ninth in the country.